 No new update available

-If the check returns that no new updates are available and you know there should be, you need to check your Update Settings.
+If the check returns that no new updates are available and you know there should be, there are two possible causes:

 Click the Configure Update Settings button.

 Ensure the correct channel is selected - for production use we recommend the Stable channel.

 A check for updates using the new setting will be performed automatically.

 The Auto Updater will not display a new version if it is known to be incompatible with the server environment.